 A relatively large number of people in Magnolia telecommute to their jobs.
 Overall, about 10.53% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Magnolia is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Magnolia doesn't have a public transportation system that people use for their commute.

-The overall education level of Magnolia is somewhat higher than in the average US city of 21.84%: 26.92% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Magnolia who are college-educated is somewhat higher than the average US community of 21.84%: 26.92% of adults in Magnolia have at least a bachelor's degree.

 The per capita income in Magnolia in 2022 was $66,247, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $264,988 for a family of four.
 However, Magnolia contains both very wealthy and poor people as well.